 - For new joint ventures entered into during the year, we assessed the arrangements to understand the ownership interest and rights of each party.
-This included considering the Group's assessment of control and their determination of applying equity accounting to the investment. - For existing joint ventures, we confirmed that there have been no changes to the joint arrangement with respect to decision making power and entitlement to profits. - We assessed the financial performance and financial position of the associates and joint ventures.
-We evaluated the Group's going concern assessment of the relevant entities as one of the indicators of potential impairment. - We evaluated the recoverability of interests in associates and joint ventures by assessing the feasibilities of the underlying development asset.
-We obtained an understanding of the status of the underlying developments, considered the historical accuracy of the forecast development outcomes and evaluated the assumptions adopted in light of current market evidence. - We considered the Group's assessment of the recoverability of the loans.
+This included considering the Group's assessment of whether an entity is jointly controlled and whether their application of the equity method accounting to the investment was appropriate. - For existing joint ventures and associates, we confirmed that there have been no changes to the arrangement with respect to decision making power and exposure to variable returns. - We assessed the financial performance and financial position of the associates and joint ventures, and the Group's going concern assessment of the relevant entities as one of the indicators of potential impairment. - We evaluated the recoverability of interests in associates and joint ventures by assessing the feasibilities of the underlying development asset.
+We obtained an understanding of the status of the underlying developments, considered the historical accuracy of the forecast development outcomes and evaluated the assumptions adopted in light of current market evidence. - We considered the Group's assessment of the recoverability of the loans. - We assessed the adequacy of the disclosures in the financial report in accordance with Australian Accounting Standards.